-All teacher education programs offering a MAE in the state of Kentucky are undergoing program revisions to adhere to the guidelines set forth by the KY EPSB.
-WKU's redesign team has taken a unique approach in that it has chosen to develop completely new courses that are individualized to student and constituent needs, such as the proposed course.
-While, other institutions have similar orientation courses for education professionals in educational leadership programs, most are introductory courses for those seeking degrees and certification in educational administration.

-Benchmark institutions of WKU which have MAE programs in Educational Leadership or Administration include Ball State; California State University - Chico; University of Central Missouri; Eastern Illinois

-University; Eastern Michigan University; Middle Tennessee State University; and Western Illinois University.
-Of all of those benchmark institutions mentioned, none have master's degree programs specifically addressing teacher leadership.
-However, universities in the state of Kentucky, due to the mandate from the EPSB have been creating programs for MAE's in Teacher Leadership.
-For example, Northern Kentucky University and Asbury College both have Teacher Leadership MAE programs in progress and both offer an orientation course for those seeking the "Teacher Leader" credential.
-Other universities in the state are in the process of developing their Teacher Leader MAE programs as is WKU. .
-For example:
+All teacher education programs offering master's degrees for advanced teacher certification in the state of Kentucky are undergoing program revisions to adhere to the guidelines set forth by the KY EPSB.
+WKU's MAE redesign team has taken a unique approach in that it has chosen to develop completely new courses that are individualized to student and constituent needs, such as the proposed course.
+While other institutions have similar orientation courses for education professionals in educational leadership programs, most are introductory courses for those seeking degrees and certification in educational administration.
+Benchmark institutions of WKU that have MAE programs in Educational Leadership or Administration include Ball State; California State University - Chico; University of Central Missouri; Eastern Illinois University; Eastern Michigan University; Middle Tennessee State University; and Western Illinois University.
+Of the benchmark institutions mentioned, none have master's degree programs specifically addressing teacher leadership.
+However, universities in the state of Kentucky, due to the mandate from the EPSB have been creating programs for the MAE in Teacher Leadership.
+For example, Northern Kentucky University and Asbury College both have Teacher Leadership MAE programs in progress, and both offer an orientation course for those seeking the "Teacher Leader" credential.
+Other universities in the state are in the process of developing their Teacher Leader MAE programs as is WKU.